morogoku/tgpkernel-s7-tw7/README.md

 - The Linux Kernel Archive for the Linux Patches (https://www.kernel.org)
 - @Tkkg1994 or all his help and numerous code samples from his source
 - @osm0sis for Android Image Kitchen
-- @jesec for Sabermod GCC 7.0 ARM64 Kernel Toolchain and Fingerprint Fix
+- @jesec for Fingerprint Fix
 - @arter97 for regmap_bulk_read fix
 - @lyapota for some Governors and Schedulers